the-full-stack/fsdl-text-recognizer/admin/outstanding_tasks.md

     - [ ] figure out if there's something weird about ctc model (seems to die after some number of epochs on the farm)

 Data
-- [x] 1 add metadata.toml for EMNIST dataset
-- [ ] 1 add IAM paragraphs dataset
-    - [x] add IAM source data with metadata.toml
-        - [ ] add loading of train/val/test ids
-    - [ ] port code to create training data from notebooks to codebase
-        - [ ] add use of tqdm and subprocess to crop pages
-    - [ ] develop code to create IAM lines from IAM source data
+- [ ] 2 develop code to create IAM lines from IAM source data
+    - [ ] load in train/val/test ids in IamDataset
     - [ ] 1 strip &quot character from IAM dataset
 - [ ] 2 send instructions for including the raw data files in the repo to Chris
+- [ ] 3 add tqdm progress bar to urlretrieve (some of the downloads take a while)

 Training
 - [ ] 1 add shuffling to the dataset sequence